AdThrive vs Mediavine — What’s the Best Ad Network?

 Since speed is a ranking factor with Google, even more so after the Core Web Vital update of 2021, it's no wonder all major ad networks are concerned with delivering ads without bringing down the speed of a website (too much).

-While all ads have an impact on speed, both AdThrive and Mediavine have taken steps to deliver their ads by maintaining a balance between optimizing for speed and protecting revenue.
+While all ads have an impact on speed, both AdThrive and Mediavine have taken steps to deliver their ads by maintaining a balance between optimizing for speed and protecting revenue (but also make sure to check out our list of great WordPress speed optimization services).

 AdThrive employs a deferred ad loading solution.
 This allows publishers to defer ad loading with a view to optimize their Google PageSpeed Insights scores.